-- branded website designs,
+- branded website design,

 - commercial listings,

-- a full-service mobile app.
+- a full-service mobile app,

 Please mind that the audience of every hub is different, so you need to create separate member personas in order not to waste time and money trying to sell your services to the wrong audience.
 Tailoring your marketing strategies, narrowing the scope you are actually cutting the path to profitability.